 Our Vision: To provide an engaging, challenging science curriculum across all Key Stages.
+Our curriculum will promote learners to have a broad scientific knowledge, encourage questioning, foster curiosity and inquiry to the world around them.

 Students in Year 7 and Year 8 follow the AQA 2 year KS3 programme of study.
 This allows students to develop a detailed understanding of key scientific concepts.
 The focus is on big ideas and mastery goals to equip students for success at GCSE.
 This syllabus is designed to prepare students for the new challenges of GCSE Science.